 Cook on medium for 1 hour, stirring often, then reduce heat to low and cook another hour while stirring often - you are looking for the liquid to cook down and thicken.

-or according to regulations in your area.
 Make sure to add Citric Acid to each jar to raise the level of acidity for safety when canning. (see below)

 **the juicier your red tomatoes are the longer the cooking time (to cook down the liquids)